jiawei6636/hifocus/README.md

 📞 Feel free to contact me through 📧 **email** or any other announced contact method if you have any concerns on anything involves me.
 Typical response time ⏳ is **24** hours.

-> *There are so many imperfections in this world; I am willing determined to bring improvements.*
+> *There are so many imperfections in this world; I am passionate at bringing improvements.*